LeError/Doggogram-Backend/files/doc/endpoints/UserController.md

 | authentication | both      |
 | method         | both      |

 #### Register Endpoint

 Used to register a new user in the backend.
-This

  ```
 {host}/api/v1/users/register